1773 Phipps expedition towards the North Pole: Ships

 Racehorse had originally been a French ship, the Marquis de Vaudreuil until she was captured by the Royal Navy during the Seven Years' War and renamed HMS Racehorse on 5 May 1757.
 She had three masts and carried 18 guns, and was rated as a sloop.
 In 1759, Racehorse took part in the Siege of Quebec.
 In 1772, the ship was used to patrol the Strait of Dover.
 When the Navy Board instructed Deptford Dockyard to adapt the ship for the voyage towards the North Pole, the instructions stated she was "to be dismantled as far as necessary".
 Extensive modifications were made: sheathing planking was installed as protection against ice, the forecastle was lengthened, the bomb beds and their support structure were removed, storerooms were built, a new deck was laid, and extra hull bracing was added to the bows.

 The second ship, HMS Carcass, had been purpose built as a bomb vessel for the Royal Navy instead of being converted from a captured vessel.
 However, the work was similarly extensive, with structures removed, the hull doubled and additional internal timber installed.
 The work was done remarkably quickly, perhaps by using large numbers of workers, and completed in only two days.
-According to Peter Goodwin, the work done on both ships made them "in effect Britain's first purpose-built icebreakers."
+According to the maritime historian Peter Goodwin, the work done on both ships made them "in effect Britain's first purpose-built icebreakers."

 Crew members of the expedition

 A total of 92 people sailed with Racehorse, 89 of them officers and men of the Navy.
 Members of the expedition included Henry Harvey as first lieutenant, Charles Irving as surgeon, Israel Lyons as astronomer, the Jersey-born Philippe d'Auvergne as midshipman, and Olaudah Equiano as able seaman.
 On Carcass, which carried 80 people on the voyage, midshipman Horatio Nelson, not even 15 years old, served as coxswain of the ship's boats.
 Two Greenland whalers each were hired as pilots for both of the ships.
+Future Continental Navy captain Nicholas Biddle also participated in the expedition, having resigned as a Royal Navy midshipman to do so.
+Biddle became acquainted with Nelson during the expedition.

 Equipment

-The ships were well kitted out with scientific equipment.
+The ships were equipped with extensive scientific equipment.
 For navigation, Racehorse was equipped with a Larcum Kendall K2 chronometer and Carcass with a John Arnold chronometer.
 Other new technology on board included Pierre Bouguer's improved log and Irving's apparatus for distillation of seawater.
 The ships carried boats large enough to transport the whole crew.